Get,

 How dangerous is a low platelet count?

-An untreated low platelet count can be very serious because it can lead to internal bleeding of the brain or the intestines.
-In the worst cases, this may even cause death.
+An untreated low platelet count can be very serious because it can lead to internal bleeding of the intestines or the brain, and sometimes even cause death.
 To avoid any risks, you must consult the doctor immediately if your platelet count is lower than normal.

 What are the symptoms of low platelet count?

 Symptoms may include excessive bruising, prolonged bleeding from cuts, petechiae (tiny red dots on the skin), fatigue, and in severe cases, internal bleeding.
-The condition may sometimes be symptomless and is discovered through routine blood tests.
+Low platelet count may sometimes show no symptoms and is diagnosed through routine blood tests.

 How is low platelet count diagnosed?

-Low platelet count is typically diagnosed through a complete blood count (CBC) test, which analyzes the number of platelets in the blood.
+Low platelet count is usually diagnosed through a complete blood count (CBC) test, which analyses the number of platelets in the blood.
 Further testing, such as bone marrow biopsy or specific blood tests, might be necessary to find the underlying cause.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.